 Notes 1.
-The audit of accounts for Chearsley Parish Council for the year ended 31 March 2021 has been completed and the accounts have been published.
+The audit of accounts for Chearsley Parish Council for the year ended 31 March 2023 has been completed and the accounts have been published.
 This notice and Sections 1, 2 & 3 of the AGAR must be published by 30 September.
 This must include publication on the smaller authority's website.
 The smaller authority must decide how long to publish the Notice for; the AGAR and external auditor report must be publicly available for 5 years.
-2. The Annual Governance & Accountability Return is available for inspection by any local government elector of the area of Chearsley Parish Council on application to: - (a) Helen Spurgeon (Parish Clerk) Chearsley Parish Council 41 Gifford Way Long Crendon 4P18 9DN (a) Insert the name, position and address of the person to whom local government electors should apply to inspect the AGAR (b) Mondays or Tuesdays 9am to 5pm (b) Insert the hours during which inspection rights may be exercised 3.
-Copies will be provided to any person on payment of $\pounds \underline{3}$ (c) for each copy of the Annual Governance & Accountability Return. (c) Insert a reasonable sum for copying costs Anno uncement made by: (d) Helen Spurgeon (Parish Clerk) (d) Insert the name and position of person placing the notice Date of announcement: (e) 30/9/21 (e) Insert the date of placing of the notice
+2. The Annual Governance & Accountability Return is available for inspection by any local government elector of the area of Chearsley Parish Council on application to: (a) (α) (a) Insert the name, position and address of the person to whom local government electors should apply to inspect the AGAR apply to inspect the North /l= \ (b) (b) Insert the hours during which inspection rights may be exercised 3.
+Copies will be provided to any person on payment of £ (c) for each printed copy of the Annual Governance & Accountability Return.
+There (c) Insert a reasonable sum for is no charge for copies taken from the website copying costs Anno ouncement made by: (d)11 August (d) Insert the name and position of person placing the notice Date of announcement: (e) (e) Insert the date of placing of the ' ' notice